 What is the United States doing to reduce demand?

-Previous federal antidrug campaigns relied on incarceration to deter drug use and trafficking but have been widely criticized for failing to keep people from cycling in and out of prison and for disproportionately targeting African Americans.
+Previous federal antidrug campaigns relied on incarceration to deter drug use and trafficking.
+This approach has been widely criticized for failing to keep people from cycling in and out of prison and for disproportionately targeting Black Americans.
 In recent years, federal and state officials have shifted toward prevention and treatment.
 Some city and local governments have launched what are known as harm-reduction programs, which focus on limiting virus transmission and overdoses through the promotion of safer drug use.
 Critics of such programs argue that decriminalization would lead to higher rates of drug use.

-Many working on the issue believe the government should direct more resources toward educating the public about risks.
-“I don’t think we’ve done enough in terms of informing people about the dangers—about the nexus between opioid medication and heroin and illicit drugs,” says Brennan.
+Many experts working on the issue believe the government should direct more resources toward educating the public about risks.
+“I don’t think we’ve done enough in terms of informing people about the dangers—about the nexus between opioid medication and heroin and illicit drugs,” said Brennan.
 “If we did the kind of information campaign that was so successful with tobacco, I think we could see terrific results.”